Zero Rate VAT On Motorhomes Explained

 According to the HMRC, the changes from April 2017 included:

-- the introduction of a penalty that will apply to any person that provides an incorrect customer eligibility declaration form
+• The introduction of a penalty that will apply to any person who provides an incorrect customer eligibility declaration form

 How Does Zero Rate Tax Work?